Prajjwal998/ecs-fargate-ml-api/README.md

 ---

-## Application Endpoints

-### Health Check
-GET /health
-Response:
-{ "status": "ok" }

-### Prediction
-GET /predict
-Response:
-{ "score": 0.75 }

----

-## Containerization
-- Multi-stage Docker build
-- Runs as a non-root user
-- Lightweight production image
-- Health check enabled

----

-## CI/CD Pipeline (GitHub Actions)
+## CI/CD Workflow
 CI/CD is implemented using GitHub Actions.

-On every push to the main branch:
+On every push to the `main` branch:
 1. Docker image is built
-2. GitHub Actions authenticates to AWS using OIDC (no access keys)
+2. GitHub Actions authenticates to AWS using OIDC (no static credentials)
 3. Image is pushed to Amazon ECR
-4. ECS Fargate service performs a rolling deployment This ensures automated and zero-downtime deployments.
+4. ECS service is updated using a rolling deployment

+This ensures zero-downtime deployments.

 ---

-## Deployment Flow
+## Deployment Steps
 1. Code is pushed to GitHub
-2. GitHub Actions builds and pushes the image to ECR
+2. GitHub Actions builds and pushes image to ECR
 3. ECS Fargate pulls the latest image
-4. Application Load Balancer routes traffic to healthy tasks
+4. ALB routes traffic to healthy ECS tasks

 ---

-## Monitoring
+## Monitoring & Alerts

-Monitoring is implemented using Amazon CloudWatch.
+### Metrics
+- CPU Utilization (ECS Service)
+- Memory Utilization (ECS Service)

 ### Dashboard
-- ECS Service CPU Utilization
+- CloudWatch dashboard with CPU and memory graphs
-- ECS Service Memory Utilization

 ### Alerts
 - High CPU utilization (>70%)